 The main idea of DeepFace is to integrate the best image recognition tools for deep face analysis in one lightweight and flexible library.
 Because simplicity is so important, we also call it LightFace.
 Anyone can adopt DeepFace in production-grade tasks with a high confidence score to use the most powerful open-source algorithms.

-If you are looking for an enterprise-grade solution to deliver face recognition applications, you can use DeepFace with the no-code platform Viso Suite.
+If you are looking for an enterprise-grade solution to deliver face recognition applications, you can use DeepFace with Viso Suite infrastructure.
 Used by leading organizations worldwide, Viso Suite provides DeepFace fully integrated with everything you need to run and scale AI vision, such as zero-trust security and data privacy for AI vision.

-We recommend you to check out the DeepFace project on Github.
+We recommend you check out the DeepFace project on GitHub.
 Please, help out and support the project by starring ⭐️ it’s GitHub repo 🙏.

 Continue reading about related topics: